With summer ending in Derby, now is an ideal time to get ahead on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters must be replaced every couple of months, depending on the type you use.
+Furnace filters should be exchanged every couple of months, depending on the model you use.

-Can’t remember when you last replaced yours?
-Pull it out and hold it up to the light.
-If light isn’t visible, replace it.
+Not sure when you last replaced yours?
+Remove it and hold it up to the light.
+If light isn’t visible, buy a new one.

 3. Clean the Inside